suryawanshiyashaswini/Magic_Project/README.md

 Hello Friends,
 Today we are going to do magic not by using magic trick but by using Python.Isn't it sound intresting?Offcourse yes!!!!!!!!!
 So lets start building our own invisible cloak using computer vision in python.
-For working on this project we need to know 3 things :
-1)Python - 3.x (we used Python 3.9.6 in this project)
-2)Numpy - 1.19.2
+For working on this project we need to know 3 things :\n 1)Python - 3.x (we used Python 3.9.6 in this project) 2)Numpy - 1.19.2
 3)OpenCV - 4.5